 As great as the displays on Apple’s range of MacBook Pros are, notebooks can never quite live up to the grandeur and functionality of working or watching various media on a large-scale desktop display.
 After reviewing more than 100 of the top monitors from the best brands, we know a thing or two about what works well with Apple’s MacBook Pro: Our top recommendation is the stunning BenQ PD3200U with its large display and 4K resolution.

 While Apple may be releasing a desktop monitor of its own in the future, we don’t know when that will be or what users it will target.
-To make things easier on, you here are the best current monitors to match up with your MacBook Pro laptop.
+If you need a new screen now, these are the best ones you can equip your MacBook with.

 The best – BenQ PD3200U 32-inch 4K IPS

 This monitor made our list of the top MacBook Pro accessories, so it’s no wonder it steals the top spot here.
 At 32-inches diagonally with a 4K resolution, it’s an absolutely huge display with tons of screen real-estate.
 That gives you plenty of room for productivity — although working so close to a large screen may take some getting used to.